 The new simulation works with regard to student data, hall data, room data, and other forms of crucial data.
-Most of this data is stored in hashes, and has been tested extensively several times.
-While these areas of the program work fine, there are still areas that are under construction.
-One such area is the graphics department.
+Most of this data was stored in hashes, and was tested extensively several times.
+While these areas of the program work fine, at this point, there were still several areas that are under construction.